-Content Provider - Upload a PDF file or enter a URL for content hosted on a variety of popular sites like YouTube, Vimeo, Twitch, and Vidcast.
-The content will appear inside your Socio Event on the Web App, provided the URL is embeddable.
+Content Provider - Upload a PDF file, use Video on Demand, or enter a URL for content hosted on a variety of popular sites like YouTube, Vimeo, Twitch, and Vidcast.
+Linked content will appear inside your Socio Event on the Web App, provided the URL is embeddable.
 Mobile App users will see a button that lets them access the content.
 You can only select one Content Provider.

 ⭐️ Keep in mind, the Booth Size, Booth Cover, and Content Provider options only appear if your Custom List feature is set to Grid View.

 Attendee Calls to Action - Enter a Point of Contact Email address so attendees can click or tap a button to get in touch with a speaker.
 You can also enter a Meeting URL that lets attendees click or tap a button to book a meeting with them!
 If the speaker is using a site like Calendly, you can uncheck the Open link in external browser box so that the calendar opens inside your event instead of in a new tab.
 To learn about the Pass Data to URL option, check this out.

 Add Internal Links - Link the speaker to other features of your event, such as Agenda sessions, Live Stream features, and more.
 For a full list of items in Socio that can be Internally Linked, check this out!